 'Thyme and Roses' is a beautiful selection of ancient love songs and instrumentals featuring harp and voice.

-Jayne and Taryn have arranged every track, giving their unique expression of various tones of love, from the joyous elation of ‘The Lark in the Clear Air’, to the mournful sorrow of ‘Once I had a Sweetheart’.
+Jayne and Taryn arranged every track, giving their unique expression of various tones of love, from the joyous elation of ‘The Lark in the Clear Air’, to the mournful sorrow of ‘Once I had a Sweetheart’.

 Contact Jayne to order your copy of ‘Thyme and Roses’